Alan Gardner, 1st Baron Gardner: Family

 Gardner was born at the Manor House, Uttoxeter, which is commemorated by a plaque.
-He married Susannah Hyde Gale (2 May 1749 – 20 April 1823) in Kingston, Jamaica on 20 May 1769.
+He married Susannah Hyde Gale (2 May 1749 – 20 April 1823) in Kingston, Jamaica, on 20 May 1769.
 She was a Jamaican heiress and the daughter of Francis Gale, a plantation owner, and Susanna Hall.
 They had nine sons and a daughter.
 His eldest son, Alan Gardner, 2nd Baron Gardner, became an admiral in the Royal Navy; the second son, Francis, also became an admiral; and the third son William, became a major general.

 Gardner's brother, Major Valentine Gardner, served with the 16th Foot during its service in America from 1767 to 1782, and his son (Gardner's nephew) was Colonel William Linnæus Gardner, a British Indian officer, who created Gardner's Horse in 1809.

 Gardner's sister, Dorothea (Dolly) Gardner Barrie, had a son Robert Barrie who by the patronage of his uncle took part in the Vancouver Expedition.
 Later in life, Barrie would be knighted and become a rear admiral.

 Legacy

-An East Indiaman was named after Admiral Gardner; it was wrecked on the Goodwin Sands, 24 January 1809.
+An East Indiaman was named after Admiral Gardner; it was wrecked on the Goodwin Sands, 25 January 1809.
 It was carrying a large number of copper 10 and 20 cash coins minted by the East India Company for circulation in the Madras Presidency.
-The coins were preserved in tightly sealed barrels and large numbers were retrieved around 1986.
+The coins were preserved in tightly sealed barrels and large numbers were retrieved in 1985.
 They are frequently packaged and sold as inexpensive "shipwreck coins."